famasoon/famasoon.github.io/content/posts/atackoftitan.md

 draft: "false"
 ---

-This is Day 9 of the Monikle Advent Calendar! https://adventar.org/calendars/8977
+This is Day 9 of the monicle Advent Calendar! https://adventar.org/calendars/8977

 ## tl;dr